Environment

 Our commitment to a healthy planet

-While Holcim Trading & Shipping only contributes to a tiny fraction to the shipping industry's overall CO2 emissions, we are fully committed to playing our part in the global shift to lower-carbon shipping.
+While Holcim Trading only contributes to a tiny fraction to the shipping industry's overall CO2 emissions, we are fully committed to playing our part in the global shift to lower-carbon shipping.

 We operate with a goal of zero harm, embedding sustainability in everything we do, from daily operations to long-term strategy.